Amazon FBM – How It Works and for Whom It Works the Best

 You Sell via Dropshipping

 There are many things you have to keep in mind when dropshipping, but storage fees are not one of them.
 Naturally, you don’t need a warehouse to store your goods, since the product is shipped directly from the manufacturer to the buyer.
-Amazon FBM is a viable option in this case because it does not include storage fees, as opposed to FBA.
+Amazon FBM for dropshipping is a viable option in this case because it does not include storage fees, as opposed to FBA.

 You Have an Alternative Logistics Scheme